Have you experienced a burning sensation on your scalp and nearby skin during hair dye application? If yes, you may have a hair dye allergy.

 5. You can then crosscheck your list of possible irritants against the ingredients of the hair dye you want to use.

-If you want to do an allergy patch test at home, take a small amount of hair dye and apply it behind your ear.
+To do an allergy patch test at home, take a small amount of hair dye and apply it behind your ear.
 Let it dry and observe if you feel any irritation or skin discomfort in that area within the next 2-3 days.

 How Do You Get Rid Of An Allergic Reaction To Hair Dye?

-1. Ayurvedic Home Remedies To Control Hair Dye Allergy
+2. Natural Home Remedies To Control Hair Dye Allergy

 B. Aloe Vera